EikosPartners/opensesame/readme.md

-check out the example folder for an example of how to run
+Check out the example folder for an example of how to run

+This npm package uses bodyParser.json() and cookieParser()